Holy Trinity Church, Marylebone: History

 By the 1930s, the use of the church had declined, and from 1936 it was used as a book warehouse by the newly founded Penguin Books.
 A children's slide was used to deliver books from the street into the large crypt.
 In 1937 Penguin moved out to Harmondsworth, and the Society for Promoting Christian Knowledge (SPCK), an Anglican missionary organisation, moved in.
 It was their headquarters until 2006, when they relocated to Tufton Street, Westminster (they have since moved again to Pimlico).
-The church is currently the location of the world's first wedding department store, The Wedding Gallery, which is based on the ground floor and basement level.
+In 2018 the church became the location of the world's first wedding department store, The Wedding Gallery, based on the ground floor and basement level.
 The first floor is used as an events space operated by One Events and known as "One Marylebone".

 The former church stands on a traffic island by itself, bounded by Marylebone Road at the front, and Albany Street and Osnaburgh Street on either side; the street at the rear north side is Osnaburgh Terrace.